Who should use this toolkit?

-- Configuration—Leganto—Features—Leganto Features: Set the parameter “publish_as_button” to false
+- Configuration—Leganto—UI—Settings: Set the parameter “publish_as_button” to false

 - Configuration—Leganto—UI—List menu: Set the parameter “publish” to no

-- May want to ensure that instructors are notified when their lists are published (Configuration—Leganto—Features—Notifications-Instructors: List Status Changed to Publish
+- Instructors can be notified when their lists are published.
+(Configuration—Leganto—Features—Notifications-Instructors: List Status Changed to Publish) See: Configuring Notifications

 This option may not be as user friendly for instructors, depending on the role the instructor expects the library to play related to reading lists.